 With Tea Bags

 Essentially, gripe water is just herbal tea and there are two ways I thought of to make it.
 The super easy way and the super duper easy way.
-The first one is just to buy (I like Traditional Medicinals herbal teas – an affiliate link to Amazon, as are all the links in the next paragraphs) ginger, fennel, chamomile, and/or peppermint teas.
+The first one is just to buy (I like Traditional Medicinals herbal teas) ginger (where to buy), fennel (where to buy), chamomile (chamomile), and/or peppermint (peppermint) teas.
 Put them all in a mug, pour hot water over it and steep for at least five minutes.
 Then add 1 teaspoon of organic, raw sugar.
 Let it cool and refrigerate to store.

 With Loose Herbs & Tea Bags

 Fresh would be best, I suppose, but I’m a little too lazy and occupied with three under four to do that.
 So, I opted for loose, dried herbs and bags of tea (when I couldn’t find loose dry herbs) that I bought at the grocery store.
 I found Dill Weed (where to buy), Ginger (where to buy) and Fennel (where to buy) in the spice aisle, but it’s easier to find organic on Amazon.
-Then, I used bags of Lemon Ginger Tea (I love this one from Yogi and drank it a lot during pregnancy when I was nauseous) and Chamomile tea.
+Then, I used bags of Lemon Ginger Tea (where to buy) and drank it a lot during pregnancy when I was nauseous) and Chamomile (where to buy) tea.

-- I put the tea bags in the mug and the loose herbs in the tea strainer and poured about 1 cup of hot water over all of it.
+- I put the tea bags in the mug and the loose herbs in the tea strainer (where to buy) and poured about 1 cup of hot water over all of it.

 - Steep for about 10 minutes or just until it starts to get more strong (and also potent, which is good).